reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 │           └── orderInquiryService.js
 ```
 Here the files for the features: `accounts` and `orders` are placed under folders named: `accounts` and `orders`.
 Under each feature, we have organized the files by the roles like `controllers`, and  `routes`.

+This type of organization makes it easier to locate the code for a particular feature.
+For example, if we need to check the request handler for the `orders` API, we can go into the `orders` folder and look for the `controllers` kept in that folder.

 ## Using Separate Folders for APIs and Views
 The express framework in Node.js allows us to integrate template engines for rendering HTML pages.
 Whenever we use template engines, it helps to have separate folders for views and APIs: